Modern Foreign Languages PGCE

 Applying for the programme

 You should normally have two foreign languages.
 Only one needs to be to final degree level or equivalent.
+We may also consider applications from candidates who can evidence that they have native or near native competence in French, German or Spanish.

 We also accept applications if you are a native speaker of your target language, regardless of what you have studied as a degree.